 Any potential merger must give details to the OFT.
-If the OFT is concerned they can refer the merger to the competition commission which can examine whether the merger is in the public interest
+If the OFT is concerned they can refer the merger to the Competition and Markets Authority, which can examine whether the merger is in the public interest

 - Allow the merger to occur

 - Allow it to occur under certain condition such as divesting some parts of the business to keep market share low.

 Notes on the effectiveness

 - Only a few mergers are referred in 1997 10/186.
 Most of these were prohibited, perhaps more should be referred